Lexicon of Musical Invective

 The Lexicon of Musical Invective is an American musicological work by Nicolas Slonimsky.
-It was first published in 1953, and a second, revised, and expanded edition was released in 1965.
-The book is an anthology of negative musical critiques, focusing on classical music masterpieces and composers who are now regarded as greats, including Beethoven and Varèse.
+It was first published in 1953, with a revised and expanded second edition appearing in 1965.
+The book is an anthology of negative musical criticism, focusing primarily on works that later became part of the standard classical repertoire and on composers now widely regarded as canonical, including Beethoven and Varèse.